Payroll Processor Salary

 Payroll Clerk Job Listings

 Search for more jobs:

 Popular Skills for Payroll Processor

-Payroll Processors report using a wide range of professional skills.
-Most notably, skills in Payroll Administration, ADP Payroll System, Payroll Tax Compliance, and Microsoft Office are correlated to pay that is above average, with boosts between 6 percent and 15 percent.
-The majority of those who know Microsoft Excel also know Microsoft Office.
+Payroll Processors generally report applying a varied skill set to their work.
+Most notably, skills in ADP Payroll System, Payroll Administration, Payroll Tax Compliance, and Microsoft Office are correlated to pay that is above average, with boosts between 8 percent and 14 percent.
+It is often found that people who know Microsoft Excel are also skilled in Microsoft Office.

 Pay by Experience Level for Payroll Processor